tjeerdhans/adventofcode/README.md

 # adventofcode
-My attempts at the (coding) puzzels of https://adventofcode.com/
+My attempts at the (coding) puzzles of https://adventofcode.com/